VictorC0des/VictorC0des/README.md

 <h1 align="center">Hi, i´m Victor 💪</h1>
-<h3 align="center">I am a software engineering student.
+<h3 align="left">I am a software engineering student.
 I am passionate about technology and I like to learn new things every day.
 My areas of interest are web development and computer security.
 My goal is to become a professional developer and create solutions that improve people's lives.</h3>

 - 👨‍🎓 I’m currently Studyng at [Universidad Tecnológica Metropolitana de Alta Tecnología](https://utma.edu.mx/)